Frequently Asked Questions

 Phone: Our landline number is +44 (0) 02380 970915, provided by Skype and therefore linked to our Skype account (ianiow).
 We pick up calls from this number via a mobile handset.

-If Fighting 15s cannot be reached by phone then we may be out at the post office, casting figures, or dealing with a family emergency.
+If Fighting 15s cannot be reached by phone then we may be out at the post office, driving, casting figures, or dealing with a family emergency.
 Sometimes we take holiday or a bathroom break.
 Sometimes, by chance, that coincides with each and every time that someone calls over a period of days or weeks.
 At lunchtime, I am by and large at lunch.
 It may be a convenient time for you to call, but not necessarily for me.

 Paid-for orders placed in the online shop receive priority over anything else, and orders placed by phone or email take second place to them.